KAT-Advanced-Medical/KAM/README.md

 ### Building
 The build process is base on the [ACE3 build process](https://ace3mod.com/wiki/development/setting-up-the-development-environment.html), so you can follow the steps there.
 Basically the following is needed:
 + correctly setup project drive (P: drive)
-+ download/clone kat_aceAdvMedical GitHub repo
++ download/clone KAM GitHub repo
 + switch to the tools/ folder and execute ```python setup.py```
 + you can build by executing ```python build.py``` from the tools folder
-+ for testing include your mod by adding ```-mod=x\kat``` as start parameter
++ for testing include your mod by adding ```-mod=x\KAM``` as start parameter

 For building release builds see [ACE3 reference](https://ace3mod.com/wiki/development/setting-up-the-development-environment.html).

 ### Submitting issues and requesting features

-Please, use my [Issue Tracker](https://github.com/Katalam/kat_aceAdvMedical/issues) to report a bug, propose a feature, or suggest changes to the existing ones.
+Please, use my [Issue Tracker](https://github.com/Katalam/KAM/issues) to report a bug, propose a feature, or suggest changes to the existing ones.

 ## License